U.S. Attorneys (originally District Attorneys)

 The Judiciary Act of 1789, Section 35, provided for the appointment in each judicial district of a person “learned in the law” to prosecute federal crimes and to represent the United States in all civil actions to which it was a party.
 The statute did not confer a title upon these local agents of federal authority, but subsequent statutes and court decisions referred to them most frequently as “district attorneys.”
 In 1948 the Judicial Code adopted the term “United States attorneys.”

 The Senate draft of the Judiciary Act of 1789 granted district judges the authority to appoint the district’s attorney, but the approved act simply provided for their appointment, thereby leaving such authority with the President.
 In 1820 Congress prescribed a term of four years for the attorneys, although it provided for their removal at the pleasure of the President.
-As early as 1791 Attorney General Edmund Randolph complained to President Washington that he had no authority over or communication from the federal attorneys, who received from the Secretary of State what little direction they had.
-During debate on a bill in 1792, the House of Representatives refused to give the attorney general supervisory authority.
-Until 1861 the U.S. attorneys received most of their direction from the Secretary of State, although the attorneys continued to enjoy a large degree of independence.
-An act of 1861 granted the Attorney General authority to supervise and direct the U.S. attorneys and required the attorneys to report their official proceedings to the attorney general.
-When the Department of Justice was established in 1870, Congress gave the attorney general supervisory authority over the accounts of the U.S. attorneys.
+The 1789 act made no provision for supervision of the district attorneys, although members of the cabinet occasionally gave the attorneys direction regarding suits within the jurisdiction of their departments.
+As early as 1791 Attorney General Edmund Randolph complained to President Washington of his lack of supervisory authority, but during debate on a bill in 1792, the House of Representatives refused to provide it.
+Not until 1861 did Congress grant the Attorney General authority to supervise and direct the district attorneys, although earlier statutes provided for some supervision by other officials.
+In 1830, for example, Congress created the office of the Solicitor of the Treasury, with the power to direct the district attorneys in matters in which the United States had an interest.
+Upon its creation in 1870, the Department of Justice took over primary responsibility for supervising the district attorneys and their accounts.

 The principal duty of the U.S. attorneys was to prosecute suits on behalf of the federal government.
 Like other officers of the federal courts, Congress occasionally gave the government’s attorneys specific responsibilities related to the administration and operation of the courts.
 Such duties ranged from reporting on the nature of the federal judicial docket (as under an 1816 law directing the district attorneys to transmit to the secretary of the Navy a statement of all cases pending or disposed of concerning prizes captured by armed ships of the United States) to actually controlling the docket of a particular federal court (as under an 1846 statute giving them the authority to transfer criminal cases between the circuit and district courts).
 Occasionally the extra-legal duties of the district attorneys were broad enough to affect the substantive rights of the parties to a federal court proceeding.
 In 1901, for example, Congress enacted a law authorizing these officers to designate the particular United States commissioner before whom any person arrested for violating the Chinese Exclusion Act was to be brought for a hearing.